hergin/MDEwithAToMPM/assignments/Creating a Modeling Environment in AToMPM.md

 *   Open a new instance of AToMPM
 *   Load the toolbar: **/Formalisms/__LanguageSyntax__/SimpleClassDiagram/SimpleClassDiagram.umlIcons.metamodel**
 *   Design the metamodel
+*   To open attribute editor of a class, either middle-click or select with mouse and press INSERT button.
 *   Save the metamodel file: **/Formalisms/IMDB/IMDB_MM.model**

 ### Create concrete syntax